ucsb-seclab/dr_checker/README.md

 #### 3.2.5.Run Soundy Analysis on all the identified entry points.
 * Enabled by default.

-This step will run DR.CHEKER on all the entry points in the file `entry_point_out.txt`.
+This step will run DR.CHECKER on all the entry points in the file `entry_point_out.txt`.
 The output for each entry point will be stored in the folder provided for option `-f`.

 To skip: `-ski`
 #### 3.2.6 Example: